Businesses that seek to deliver an outstanding customer experience face challenges today due to elevated customer demands and expectations.

 - Is the business entering new markets or bringing new products/service offerings into the current one?

-Document people, processes, and systems to determine which aspects of the business support customer journeys and where upgrades or improvements are needed.
+Document people, processes, and systems to determine which aspects of the business best support customer journeys and where upgrades or improvements are needed.

 A great way to accomplish this task is to create a diagram called an ecosystem map.
 This will illuminate the connections and technologies needed to support a CX strategy.
 It will also highlight what core assets your organization already has, around which you can build your CX strategy.